harrypmdev/forest-exploration/README.md

 # Forest Exploration

-Forest Exploration is text-based game in which the player explores a randomly generated forest, accumulates points and searches for an amulet.
+Forest Exploration is a Python terminal game, which runs on the Code Institute mock terminal on Heroku.
+It is text-based game in which the player explores a randomly generated forest, accumulates points and searches for an amulet.
 The player wins by using the amulet and can then save their score and stats to the game leaderboard.

 ![Responsive Mockup](/readme_images//responsive.webp)

+## How To Play

+A tutorial and 'help' list of all valid moves are provided in-game.
+The user should utilise the available commands to travel around the map, collecting items and defeating enemies.
+The ultimate goal is to accumulate points and end the game by using an item named 'amulet', which is found somewhere on the board.
+Points are accumulated by defeating enemies and healing sick animals.

 ## Generation Features